 China’s Race to Find Aliens First

-Quite a good long read, mixes China’s new radio dish looking for extraterrestrials, Hugo award winning Chinese sci fi writer Liu Cixin’s views on galactic civilizations, and some historical background on the country’s on and off interest in science through the centuries.
+Quite a good long read, mixes China’s new radio dish looking for extraterrestrials, Hugo award winning Chinese sci fi writer Liu Cixin’s views on galactic civilizations, and some historical background on the country’s on and off interest in science.

 The next generation of observatories is now clicking on, and with them we will zoom into these planets’ atmospheres. seti researchers have been preparing for this moment.
 In their exile, they have become philosophers of the future.
 They have tried to imagine what technologies an advanced civilization might use, and what imprints those technologies would make on the observable universe.